EFCC re-arraigns two over N7.3 billion bank fraud | TODAY.NG

-Ejere and Edoma were arraigned alongside three companies – Danium Energy Services Ltd., Sibet Oil Services Ltd. and Rhombi Energy Ltd., as well as Kehinde Ogbor and Loveth Ogbor.
+The News Agency of Nigeria reports that Ejere and Edoma were arraigned alongside three companies- Danium Energy Services Ltd., Sibet Oil Services Ltd. and Rhombi Energy Ltd., as well as Kehinde Ogbor and Loveth Ogbor.

 The co-defendants are currently at large.